odb2/Developer-Files/README.md

 ## Example

-- Below is how it should look when the mouse is over the vocab which shoes the popup
+- Below is how it should look when the mouse is over the vocab which shows the popup

 <img src="/images/screenshot-definition-popover.png">